johnbeve/PHI-696/Project 4/JV-README.md

       ?facility rdf:type touronot:Lighthouse .
 }
 ```
-- Difficulty level: KATA-7

 **Problem 6-1.**

-Setup prompt
 - You’re an IT administrator working with a printer support maintenance contractor to update and replace parts for covered assets such as the Brother brand printers on site.
 You want to prioritize those printers that are on the network and display a warning status, especially for “low” toner.
-- Get all printers on the network that have model made by Brother and which have a warning status on “high”, optional: get their toner level status
+- Get all printers on the network that have model made by Brother and which have a warning status on “high”, optional: get their toner level status.

 ```
 PREFIX itdev: <https://www.rando.org/ontology/>